maximiliangilles/MetaGraspNet-Vacuum-End-Effector/README.md

 ### Step-by-Step Instructions
 1. **Print all parts**:
     - Print 3D part in ```./files/3d-parts```
-    - Ensure part is clean and the air tube is free of filament.
+    - Ensure 3D-printed part is clean and the air tube is free of filament.

 2. **Glue the push-in fitting and the 3D-part**:
-    - Connect the suction cup to the 3d part using a thread cutter, and optionally seal with two-component glue (not needed usually).
+    - Connect the suction cup to the 3d-printed part using a thread cutter, and optionally seal with two-component glue (not needed usually).
-    - Attach the push-in fitting to the 3d part using a thread cutter and seal everything with epoxy two-component glue.
+    - Attach the push-in fitting to the 3d-printed part using a thread cutter.
+Important: Seal everything with epoxy two-component glue.
 Let it dry over night.

 <p align="center">
 <img src="media/IMG_18521.jpg" width="60%">